Spring. This is a course with limited capacity.

-The course is mainly taught in the field in Utah, a world-class area for investigating sedimentology and tectonic deformation of sedimentary rocks.
+The course is mainly taught in the field, in a world-class area for investigating sedimentology and tectonic deformation of sedimentary rocks.
 There is also a mandatory part before the course where the students will go through different exercises which are important for learning in the field.
-The main part of the field course deals with methods important for exploration and production of petroleum.
+The main part of the field course deals with methods important for exploration and production of petroleum, and assessment of reservoirs, traps and potential leakage for CO2 storage.
 This includes structural geology, tectonics, sedimentology, sequence stratigraphy, reservoir technology and reservoir modelling.
 A key goal is that students should understand fluid flow in sandstone reservoirs.
 The teaching is based on problem based learning, where students work in groups to solve exercises in the field.
 After the field course, the results and learnings from the course will be summarized in a report.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 The student understands: